Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 |---|---|

-| "We're already paying for Microsoft 365 / Google Workspace" | Stick with OneDrive / Google Drive |
+| Already paying for Microsoft 365 | Stick with OneDrive |

-| "We edit large video files remotely" | LucidLink |
+| Video or large media files edited remotely | LucidLink |

-| "We're managing 20+ TB and tired of subscriptions" | Synology NAS |
+| 10TB+ data, tired of subscription costs | Synology NAS |

-Step 2: Test Your Assumptions
+Step 2: Test Before You Commit

 Step 3: Calculate Total Cost of Ownership